 5 Ways to Welcome Spring

-How did you celebrate the arrival of Spring?
+Hello my beautiful friends, how did you celebrate the arrival of Spring?
 We spent the night over in a cabin in the mountains, and woke up at 6am with the sound of birds chanting to the day.
 We witnessed an amazing sunset (photos coming soon on Photo.feub.net) and then sat quietly while the sun came up, feeling at peace.
 For years I’ve only really appreciated and celebrated the arrival of Autumn, but now I think the best way to step into Springtime is to actually acknowledge that Nature around us is changing, waking up and therefore our bodies, too, are undergoing some type of transformation.
-This is why I think we should indeed find beautiful ways to welcome spring and not simply see it as another day on the calendar.
+This is why I think we should indeed find beautiful ways to welcome spring and not simply see it as another day on the calendar

 Ready?
 Then keep on reading:

 Let the sunshine in

 Yes, I’m quoting Hair, and if you don’t know what I’m talking about, take a look here! :-)